TMJ Pain During Perimenopause: Why It Starts (or Gets Worse) Now

 Should I get a night guard?

-Night guards can help protect the teeth, but it won't touch the underlying tissue and nervous system changes actually driving the clenching.
+Night guards can help protect the teeth from cracking, but it won't touch what’s actually driving the clenching.

 Can perimenopause cause jaw clenching?